Eleven grammar school myths, and the actual facts

 Firstly, most of the earlier 1958 cohort would actually have attended a comprehensive school at some point in their education.
 When they started secondary education in 1969 or 1970, almost a third of children were in comprehensive schools.
 By the time they took O levels in 1974 or 1975, almost two thirds of secondary schools were comprehensive.

 Secondly, advocates of selection argue that the upward mobility of 40% of the poorest students was down to the opportunities provided by grammar schools.
-The suggestion is that poor students were able to attend grammar school, succeed there, go onto university and then move into high-paying jobs.
+The suggestion is that poor students were able to attend grammar school, succeed there, go on to university and then move into high-paying jobs.

-However it was never the case that anywhere near the 40% proportion went to grammars.
+However it was never the case that anywhere near that 40% proportion went to grammars.
 The Crowther Report of 1959 found that only 10% of the children in the poorest section of the population attended grammar school.
-If only 10% of poorer students went to grammar schools, and only a minority of these went onto university, it is hard to see how such schools could be responsible for the upward mobility of 40% of that population.
+If only 10% of poorer students went to grammar schools, and only a minority of these went on to university, it is hard to see how such schools could be responsible for the upward mobility of 40% of that population.
 With few of those attending secondary moderns even taking O levels, it seems that most of that 40% were then able to succeed without strong educational qualifications.